 Don’t let a greeting card company tell the person you love how you feel.
 Say it yourself, in your own words.
 Too often, couples assume their spouse is a mind reader, and that after a few years he or she doesn’t need to hear “I love you more than I’ve ever loved anyone,” “I feel lucky to have you as my wife,” or “You are an amazing man who has made me very happy.”

 It doesn’t matter if you write it on a piece of stationary, a note pad, or even the back of a sales receipt.
-It just matters that it came personally from you, and that you took the time or got up the nerve to tell your Valentine how you feel about him or her.
+It just matters that it came personally from you, and that you took the time to tell your Valentine how you feel about him or her.

 6. Consider adopting a dog.

-In closing, material gifts are great, and flowers and chocolates on Valentine’s Day can be nice, but do more.
+In closing, material gifts are great, and flowers and chocolates on Valentine’s Day can be nice, but more meaningful gifts and gestures are better.
 Be less generic and more authentic.
 Don’t let the commercial aspect of Valentine’s Day stop you from being romantic in your own, vulnerable and authentic way.

 And lastly, remember that you can give your spouse gifts-material and non-material ANY day of the year, not just on Valentine’s Day.